Quarter of Scotland's NHS 24 winter calls unanswered

 Patients calling with Covid-19 symptoms accounted for up to 25% of 111 calls over the winter, according to NHS 24 figures.

+Health services in Scotland have been stretched during the pandemic.
 Regional health boards urged people to contact NHS 24 instead of attending overcrowded emergency departments.

 In turn, NHS 24 warned of longer call waits and reminded people to treat common illness at home and use its website NHS Inform.

-Between 1 October and 16 January, 163,814 calls to the helpline were abandoned out of a total of 632,637, according to data provided to Scottish Labour under freedom of information legislation.

-Scottish Labour deputy leader Jackie Baillie called on the Scottish government and Health Secretary Humza Yousaf to better support NHS 24, one of Scotland's special health boards.
+Scottish Labour deputy leader Jackie Baillie called on the Scottish government to better support NHS 24, one of Scotland's special health boards.

-"These damning statistics are clear - the SNP's failure to support NHS 24 has led to thousands of Scots missing out on medical help," she said.
+"The SNP's failure to support NHS 24 has led to thousands of Scots missing out on medical help," she said.

 "Staff have worked tirelessly, but with thousands of Scots in need being left hanging on the telephone it is clear that greater support is needed.